-Option card (LAN card that is required to be mounted)
+D.4.8 Option Card (LAN card that is required to be mounted)

-The LAN card that is to be mounted so that the network configuration of the server for expanding a cluster can be the same as in the existing server.
+As described in "D.3 Network Configuration," this is the LAN card that is to be mounted so that the network configuration of the server for expanding a cluster can be the same as in the existing server.

-Select a card that satisfies the requirements described in "D.1.2 Network Configuration."
+Select a card that satisfies the requirements.

-The network interface (10GBase/10GBase-T) must be the same as the existing server.
+The network interface (10GBase/10GBase-T, 25GBase/25GBase-T) must be the same as the existing server.